ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Triggger zones
 * Entitiy placement

-Seperate editor from game made testing slow; editor should have been built-in to the game
+Having a seperate editor from the game made testing slow; an editor should have been built into the game.

 #### Technology